b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 It turns out that you don't have to declare function types in Julia (just like in the case of variables, see @sec:julia_optional_type_declaration) and a function still may work just fine.

-> **_Note:_** If for any reason you don't want to use type declarations then you don't have to.
-Julia gives you a choice.
-To be honest, when I begun to write my first computer programs, I preferred to use programming languages that didn't require types.
-So, I perfectly understand your decision whatever it may be.

 Still, a die hard 'typist' (if I may call a person this way) would probably use so called generic types, like

 ```jl